 Important Note: Principal Investigator's should become involved in the consent process whenever explanations are required or questions are asked which the person making the initial contact is unable to provide.

 British Columbia's school districts vary in their requirements for conducting research involving teachers, staff or students.
 School Boards can be contacted concerning their specific policies.
 It is the responsibility of the investigator to know and comply with the local school board policy.
 Documentation of school approval should be provided to the REB.
 If required by local policy, the REB may issue their approval of the research, conditional upon school board approval, so that the Researcher may supply the UBC REB approval to the school board for its consideration.

 Sometimes prospective participants provide their contact information to sponsors' call centres.
 This information is then sent to a local study centre for follow up.
 This practice is permissible; however, researchers must describe the procedure to the REB in the REB application, including providing the REB with the script used by the call centre to receive calls, and all screening scripts.
 Investigators contacting potential participants under these circumstances must provide the prospective participants with an explanation of how they obtained their contact information.
 The REB must also be provided with written information pertaining to the sponsors subsequent use and disposition of all personal information obtained by the sponsor in this manner.

-A letter of initial contact should be used when initially contacting any person whose contact information was obtained from medical records, databases, or registries as per GN #11.Note that although the PI should sign the letter, the REBs prefer that any follow-up phone call be done by a research nurse or coordinator.
+A letter of initial contact should be used when initially contacting any person whose contact information was obtained from medical records, databases, or registries as per Guidance Note #11.Note that although the PI should sign the letter, the REBs prefer that any follow-up phone call be done by a research nurse or coordinator.
 The letter of Initial contact should include the following:

 - The full study title and name of the PI.